-This option is available with the Enterprise version of Veritas Storage Foundation for Oracle.
+This option is available with the Enterprise versions of Veritas Storage Foundation for Oracle and Veritas Storage Foundation for DB2.

-Veritas Quick I/O Option
+Veritas Quick I/O option

 Veritas Quick I/O is a Veritas File System feature that improves the throughput for databases built on Veritas File Systems.
 Quick I/O delivers raw device performance to databases run on VxFS, providing the administrative advantages of using file systems without performance penalties.
-Veritas Cached Quick I/O further enhances database performance by leveraging large system memory to selectively buffer frequently accessed data.
+Veritas Cached Quick I/O further enhances database performance by leveraging large system memory to selectively buffer the frequently accessed data.

-This option is available with the Enterprise version of Veritas Storage Foundation for Oracle.
+This option is available with both the Standard and Enterprise versions of Veritas Storage Foundation for Oracle, Veritas Storage Foundation for DB2, and Veritas Storage Foundation for Sybase.

-Veritas Extension for Oracle Disk Manager Option
+Veritas Extension for Oracle Disk Manager option

 Veritas Extension for Oracle Disk Manager is a custom storage interface designed specifically for Oracle9i and 10g.
-Oracle Disk Manager improves the performance and manageability of system bandwidth through an improved application programming interface (API) that contains advanced kernel support for file I/O.
+Oracle Disk Manager improves the performance and manageability of system bandwidth through an improved API that contains advanced kernel support for file I/O.